List of Xbox 360 retail configurations: Holiday bundles

 As with the original Xbox, Microsoft has continued bundling two video game titles in console retail packaging during the holiday season.
 During the holidays of 2007, the Xbox 360 Pro and Xbox 360 Elite consoles were bundled with Forza Motorsport 2 and Marvel: Ultimate Alliance.
 In the UK, Ireland and the Netherlands, Forza Motorsport 2 was bundled with Viva Piñata.

 During the holidays of 2008, the Xbox 360 Pro and Xbox 360 Elite packages were bundled with Lego Indiana Jones: The Original Adventures and Kung Fu Panda, while the Xbox 360 Arcade consoles were bundled with Sega Superstars Tennis.
 During the holidays of 2009, the Xbox 360 Elite consoles were bundled with Lego Batman and Pure.
 During the holidays of 2010, the 250 GB Xbox 360 S consoles were bundled with a physical copy of Forza Motorsport 3 and a digital voucher to download Alan Wake from the Xbox Live Marketplace.

-Two 250 GB Xbox 360 S bundles were available in the 2011 holiday season, both with 3 months of Xbox Live Gold included.
+Two 250 GB Xbox 360 S bundles were available during the 2011 holiday season, both with a three-month Xbox Live Gold subscription included.
 The first, which retailed for US$399.99, contained a Kinect sensor, a physical copy of Kinect Adventures and a digital download voucher for Carnival Games: Monkey See Monkey Do.
 The second, which retailed for US$299.99 contained a physical copy of Fable III and a digital download voucher for Halo: Reach.

 During the 2012 holiday season, Microsoft released several Xbox 360 S bundles at temporarily discounted prices, including a 4 GB console with a Kinect sensor and a physical copy of Kinect Adventures and Kinect Disneyland Adventures for US$249.99; and a 250 GB console with a physical copy of Forza Motorsport 4 (Essentials Edition) and a digital download voucher for The Elder Scrolls V: Skyrim for US$249.99.

-For the 2013 holiday season, there were three bundles available, with each including an Xbox 360 S or an Xbox 360 E and one month of Xbox Live Gold.
+For the 2013 holiday season, there were three bundles available, with each including an Xbox 360 S or an Xbox 360 E and a one-month Xbox Live Gold subscription.
 The 250 GB Kinect Holiday Value Bundle included a physical copy of Kinect Sports: Season Two and Kinect Adventures, and a digital download voucher for Forza Horizon.
 The 4 GB Kinect Holiday Value Bundle included a physical copy of the same two games found in the 250 GB Kinect Holiday Value Bundle.
 The 250 GB Holiday Value Bundle included a physical copy of Halo 4 and a digital download voucher for Tomb Raider.

-In the 2014 holiday season, three Xbox 360 E bundles were sold, all with one month of Xbox Live Gold included.
+During the 2014 holiday season, three Xbox 360 E bundles were sold, all with a one-month Xbox Live Gold subscription included.
 The 500 GB Holiday Value Bundle included a physical copy of Call of Duty: Ghosts and a digital download voucher for Call of Duty: Black Ops II.
 A similar bundle, with a blue console and controller and digital download vouchers for the same two games, was sold at Walmart.
 The 4 GB Kinect Holiday Value Bundle included a physical copy of Kinect Adventures, Kinect Sports, and Forza Horizon and was sold at Target.